Last Updated on

 Actively introducing physical culture and sport into the everyday life of our family, we increase the level of physical fitness and thereby contribute to the development of basic physical qualities – strength, speed, endurance, as well as flexibility and agility.

 The most favorable period for the education of speed, flexibility and agility – children and adolescents (up to 12-13 years).
 It is advisable to develop strength and endurance at the age of 14-16 years, although it is necessary to begin work on educating these qualities much earlier.
+What are the major muscle groups?
 Having a complex effect on the body, any physical exercise develops several physical qualities at once, therefore, when selecting exercises, it is important to determine their preferential focus on the education of this quality.

 Strength is the ability of a person to overcome external resistance or to counteract it through muscular tensions.
 The manifestation of strength depends on a number of factors: the diameter of the muscle (its mass), neuro-coordination relations, the degree of mastery of the technique of movement, and volitional qualities.